 Lee Slonimsky…wears his enchantment with the workings of the universe like a second skin…is friends with light itself.

-—Sharon Israel, host of the radio program Planet Poet–Words in Space, WIOX 91.3 FM in the Catskills, and author of Voice Lesson from Post Traumatic Press
+Sharon Israel, host of the radio program Planet Poet–Words in Space, WIOX 91.3 FM the Catskills, author of Voice Lesson from Post Traumatic Press

 Slonimsky thinks in green, always.
 In his poetry he performs what he variously calls “treemath,”“nature-math,”or the “math of flower petals.”
 Green’s pure source.

 Barbara Ungar, author of Save Our Ship, winner of the Snyder Prize from Ashland Poetry Press.
 Her chapbook, EDGE, is forthcoming from Ethel Press